Yoga Wellness educator. Hatha yoga, meditation, pilates, Reiki. Oracle card reader. Gateway Dream Guide. Yoga Therapy foundations program.

-- Our body position can also affect blood pressures.
+- Our body position can also affect blood pressure.
 This is where yoga poses have positive benefits.

-- Smoking, drinking too much alcohol because it can affect the body in general and the liver.
+- Smoking and drinking too much alcohol can affect the body in general and the liver.

 - The combination of salt and potassium in your food,